kinguinltdhk/Kinguin-eCommerce-API/features/Postback.md

 The **Order complete** notification is triggered when an order has been dispatched.
 Purchased keys are ready to download.

+> Webhook is triggered only for users that have been migrated to the new pool of products.
+Ask your business manager for more info.

 ### Example payload

 Content-Type: `aplication/json`